INTERVIEW-Russian retailer Lenta looks to expand smaller store format - CEO

 While Russia's economy lurches into recession and a decline in the rouble has fuelled inflation, Lenta, backed by U.S. private equity firm TPG and Russian bank VTB, hopes its low-price focus will help attract cash-strapped consumers.

-"Since October, every month has come in stronger than a month before.
-And the first days of March are quite encouraging," CEO Jan Dunning told Reuters.

-Russia's sixth largest food retailer by sales said it plans to open 10-15 supermarkets this year in and around Moscow, as well as adding 20-25 hypermarkets in various regions.

-It has opened 24 smaller supermarkets each with a sales area of around 1,000 square metres in the Moscow area over the past two years and sees potential for more.
-Its standard hypermarkets have a sales area of 7,000 square metres.
+Russia's No. 6 food retailer by revenue opened 24 supermarkets with a sales area of around 1,000 square metres in and around Moscow in 2013 and 2014, while its standard hypermarkets have a sales area of 7,000 square metres.

-"We have decided to (consider) rolling it out to other cities," Dunning said of the smaller format.

-"It's past the pilot phase and we will also be growing it in Moscow," added the Dutchman in an interview at the company's headquarters in St Petersburg.
+"(The Moscow project) is doing in such a way that we have decided to (consider) rolling it out to other cities.
+It's past the pilot phase and is now part of our business and we will also be continuing growing it in Moscow," CEO Jan Dunning told Reuters.

 Russian annual inflation is running at around 17 percent, spurred also by a food import ban, imposed by Moscow last year in retaliation for Western sanctions over the Ukraine crisis.